Skip to main content

 What's the difference between PPF and ceramic coating?

-PPF (Paint Protection Film) is a thick physical barrier that absorbs rock chips, scratches, and impacts.
+PPF is a thick physical barrier that absorbs rock chips and scratches.
 Ceramic coating is a thin chemical layer that repels water, dirt, and UV rays.
-They protect against different threats and work great together.
+They protect against different threats.

 Do I need PPF or ceramic coating?

-It depends on your threats.
 Highway commuters facing rock chips need PPF.
 Those wanting easy washing and UV protection benefit from ceramic.
-Many people get both—PPF on the front end, ceramic on the whole car.
+Many get both—PPF on front, ceramic on whole car.

 Can you put ceramic coating over PPF?

 Yes!
-This is actually the ideal combination.
-PPF protects against physical damage, and ceramic coating on top adds hydrophobic properties and UV protection to the PPF itself, making it last longer.
+This is the ideal combination.
+PPF protects against physical damage, ceramic on top adds hydrophobic properties.

 Which lasts longer?